isabella232/pmm-doc/docs/faq.md

 pmm-admin add mysql --help
 ```

 ## Can I rename instances?

-You can remove any monitoring instance and then add it back with a different name (see [Removing monitoring services with pmm-admin remove](manage/client-remove.md)).
+You can remove any monitoring instance and then add it back with a different name (see [Removing monitoring services with pmm-admin remove](setting-up/client/index.md#removing-services)).

 When you remove a monitoring service, previously collected data remains available in Grafana.
 However, the metrics are tied to the instance name.
 So if you add the same instance back with a different name, it will be considered a new instance with a new set of metrics.
 So if you are re-adding an instance and want to keep its previous data, add it with the same name.

 ## Can I add an AWS RDS MySQL or Aurora MySQL instance from a non-default AWS partition?

 By default, the RDS discovery works with the default `aws` partition.
-But you can switch to special regions, like the [GovCloud](https://aws.amazon.com/govcloud-us/) one, with the alternative [AWS partitions](https://docs.aws.amazon.com/sdk-for-go/api/aws/endpoints/#pkg-constants) (e.g. `aws-us-gov`) adding them to the *Settings* via the PMM Server API (see [Exploring PMM API](manage/server-pmm-api.md)).
+But you can switch to special regions, like the [GovCloud](https://aws.amazon.com/govcloud-us/) one, with the alternative [AWS partitions](https://docs.aws.amazon.com/sdk-for-go/api/aws/endpoints/#pkg-constants) (e.g. `aws-us-gov`) adding them to the *Settings* via the PMM Server API (see [API](reference/api.md)).

 ![image](_images/aws-partitions-in-api.png)

 To specify other than the default value, or to use several, use the JSON Array syntax: `["aws", "aws-cn"]`.

-<div class="section" id="troubleshoot-connection"></div>

 ## How do I troubleshoot communication issues between PMM Client and PMM Server?

 Broken network connectivity may be due to many reasons.
-Particularly, when [using Docker](install/docker.md), the container is constrained by the host-level routing and firewall rules.
+Particularly, when [using Docker](setting-up/server/docker.md), the container is constrained by the host-level routing and firewall rules.
 For example, your hosting provider might have default *iptables* rules on their hosts that block communication between PMM Server and PMM Client, resulting in *DOWN* targets in Prometheus.
 If this happens, check the firewall and routing settings on the Docker host.

 PMM is also able to generate diagnostics data which can be examined and/or shared with Percona Support to help quickly solve an issue.
 You can get collected logs from PMM Client using the `pmm-admin summary` command.